thwllms/thwllms.github.io/_posts/2019-05-06-prometheus-hackernews-climate-change.md

 electrical energy."

 This got me wondering - if this process was infinitely scalable, how much energy would it take to make the entire planet carbon-neutral?
+In other words, what if we simply stored the resulting gasoline instead of burning it?
 Humankind emits something like [36 gigatonnes of CO<sub>2</sub> per year](https://www.co2.earth/global-co2-emissions).
 At 60 kWh per gallon of gasoline produced by Prometheus' technology, what would it take to get from 36